fivetran/dbt_tiktok_ads_source/README.md

 ```

 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `tiktok_ads` schema.
-If this is not where your Tiktok Ads data is (for example, if your Tiktok schema is named `tiktok_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Tiktok Ads data is (for example, if your Tiktok schema is named `tiktok_ads_fivetran`), you would add the following configuration to your root `dbt_project.yml` file with your custom database and schema names:

 ```yml
 vars: